ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

 GitHub Actions tokens
 ~~~~~~~~~~~~~~~~~~~~~
-GitHub tokens are used within GitHub to provide access and permissions to different tasks and repositories.
+GitHub Actions tokens are used within GitHub to provide access and permissions to different tasks and repositories.

 Fine-grained tokens
 *******************